sshovkov/raspberry-train/README.md

 ## Setup and Development

-I documented setting up my Raspberry Pi with SSH [here](setup.md).
+I opted for a headless setup and enabled SSH, which I documented [here](setup.md).

 The MTA provides real time subway data via their [API](https://api.mta.info/#/subwayRealTimeFeeds).
-Each endpoint returns a GTFS blob, which is a compressed binary format based on protocol buffers specific to transfit schedules and looks something like this
+Each endpoint returns a GTFS blob, which is a compressed binary format based on protocol buffers specific to transit schedules.

 ```bash
 A2A2#Èñ±©Èñ±©"R16N8Ê>